"The creative and questioning attitude which runs through the veins of Goldsmiths has helped me with everything"

 |tbc||Creativity and Learning||tbc|

 An introductory exploration of the creative process and learning.
-The course combines theory with a focus on the experience of creative practice in a range of contexts.
+The module combines theory with a focus on the experience of creative practice in a range of contexts.
 These include the art studio, computer lab and performance space.
 You explore a range of traditional and new technologies.

 |tbc||The Curriculum: Historical and Philosophical Perspectives||tbc|